David Grabosky, Board Chair

-Betsy Syprien, Director of Special Services (Fort Lauderdale)
+Betsy Syprien, Director of Support Services (Fort Lauderdale)

 Betsy has been with Covenant House Florida since 2003.
 She has over 14 years of experience working in the Human Services field.Betsy oversees the Rights of Passage Apartment Living Program (ROPAL), Health Services, Parenting Education Services, Life Skills programming and Education program.

 Michael Stanislaus, Director of Residential Service (Fort Lauderdale)

 Michael has been with Covenant House Florida since 2012.
 He has worked for 16 years at different Residential Treatment Programs and Community Based Agencies in various capacities.Michael is responsible for the oversight of the Intake and Residential Teams.